A NSW Government website

 A free, confidential telephone counselling service is available to all CPCP landowners.
 AccessEAP is an Australian owned and not-for-profit organisation that will provide landowners with general counselling, financial, and other specialist services over the phone.

-If you would like to access this service, phone 1800 818 728 and advise the operator you are looking for counselling offered for the CPCP landowners.
+If you need access to this service, phone 1800 818 728 and advise the operator you are looking for counselling offered for the CPCP landowners.

 Existing zoning maintained